Kansas City Marathon

-The Kansas City Marathon is a 26.2 mi race run the 3rd Saturday of every October in Kansas City, Missouri, United States, first held in 1979.
-It is the second largest marathon in Missouri, with 1227 finishers in 2019.
+The Kansas City Marathon is a 26.2 mi race held the 3rd Saturday of every October in Kansas City, Missouri, United States.
+First held in 1979, it is the second largest marathon in Missouri.
 An official time from the Kansas City Marathon can be used to qualify for the Boston Marathon.

 It includes a 5K, 10K and half-marathon in addition to the traditional marathon race.

 History

 The marathon was first held in 1979 as the Macy's Marathon.

+The first Kansas City Marathon was held May 6, 1984 and was won by John Case in 2:35:01 and Connie Burroughs in 3:19:57. <Kansas City Star May 7, 1984, Section C, page 1).

 In 2005, the marathon was just under 0.4 mi short.

 The 2020 in-person edition of the race was cancelled due to the coronavirus pandemic, with all registrants given the option of transferring their entry to 2021, or entering a charity running program and obtaining a partial refund.

 Course

 While the course varies from year to year, it generally involves running from Crown Center through downtown, turning to Midtown to Westport.
-From Westport it continues on to the Plaza out to Waldo, returning to the 18th and Vine district and ending on Main Street by Pershing.
+From Westport, it continues on to the Plaza, then out to Waldo, returns to the 18th and Vine district, and ends on Main Street by Pershing.

 Qualification

-In order to run in the Kansas City Full Marathon, one must be eighteen years or older on the date of the marathon.
-However, if anyone under eighteen years old has a permission slip signed by their parents as well as a signed waiver, they may run in the full marathon.
+Runners must be at least 16 years old to run the full marathon and at least 14 years old to run the half marathon.